 If you want us to process these payments the same day you ask us, these are the times you must ask us by.
-The Post Office may have its own cut-off times, please ask at the Post Office you use.
+The Post Office and Banking Hubs may have different cut-off times, please ask at the Post Office or Banking Hub you use.